 We are lucky to so many tech tools available to use for free or at very little cost.
 Yet, it is hard to filter through what sometimes seems like a gluttony of resources.
 Determining what can make us better at our jobs is essential.
 For me, it is best to dig right in and apply the resource to my work.
 For me, practical application is the best way to assess if it is for me or not.

 Occasionally the timing may just be off–tools that I tried previously may not have worked then, but can work now.
-If I want to try menti-meter or poll everywhere I don’t read the directions or watch the video, but rather create a product that I will try to use in an upcoming presentation.
+If I want to try or I don’t read the directions or watch the video, but rather create a product that I will try to use in an upcoming presentation.
 Once I have general understanding, I find going back to the directions much like the videos games of my youth–playing first, then going back into the directions to try to figure out the nuances and master the game.